ThaumRystra/DiceCloud/README.md

-Running DiceCloud locally, either to host it yourself away from an internet connection, or to contribute to developing it further, is fairly straightforward and it should work on Linux, Windows, and Mac.
+Running DiceCloud locally, either to host it yourself away from an internet connection, or to contribute to developing it further, is fairly straightforward, and it should work on Linux, Windows, and Mac.

 You'll need to have installed: